SoMuchWololo/CalculatorWithDrIvanosky/README.md

 # CalculatorWithDrIvanosky
-Some Collaborative work for a Calculator with incredible Dr. Ivanosky
+Some Collaborative work for a Calculator with incredible Dr. Ivanosky and Kevinsky